 That’s where Crux Investor comes in.

-Crux Investor provides investors with the same level of report that the hedge funds use to make investing decisions, but at a fraction of the price.
+Crux Investor provides the same quality of information that the hedge funds use to make their investment decisions, but at a fraction of the price.

-You’ll receive a single stock recommendation every month, curated by industry experts, presented in a clear and focused one-page memo.
+- Receive a single stock recommendation every month, curated by industry experts, presented in a clear and focused one-page memo

-To provide you with this service, we have an internal strategy team with sector-specific analysts who are all industry veterans with years of practical experience.
-So, when the team identifies a sector for investment, our analysts get to work to identify the best stock to invest in that sector.
+- When the team identifies a sector for investment, our analysts get to work to identify the best stock to invest in that sector

 - All the features and expertise you need to outperform the S&P 500